 Anxiety is the most common mental disorder in the United States, affecting approximately 40 million adults, which equals more than 18% of the adult population.
 In moderate to severe cases, anxiety can have a far-reaching effect on both your mental and physical health if left untreated.
-For tough-to-treat cases of anxiety, anesthesiologists Henry Liang, DO, and Christian Munk, DO, offer ketamine infusion therapy at their Las Vegas, Denver, and Fairfield practices, Klarity Clinic.
+For tough-to-treat cases of anxiety, anesthesiologists Henry Liang DO, Christian Munk DO, Jonathan Force, MD, Nirvana Kundu, MD and Adam Tibble, MD, offer ketamine infusion therapy at their Las Vegas, Denver, Cincinnati and Fairfield practices, Klarity Clinic.
 If you want to find release from the prison of anxiety, call to schedule a consultation.

 Anxiety is an extraordinarily broad term that describes a feeling of anxiousness or fear, which everyone experiences every now and then.
 An anxiety disorder is a different animal entirely, however, and can have a life-altering effect on both adults and children.